shlomoa/carousel/README.md

 An Angular 20+ demo that showcases an infinite photo carousel with keyboard, pointer, and thumbnail navigation.
 The implementation emphasises signal-based state management, accessibility, and component reusability.
 Architectural details live in [`docs/CAROUSEL_SPEC.md`](./docs/CAROUSEL_SPEC.md).

+See a simple caroucel proof of concept in [this stackblitz project](https://stackblitz.com/edit/stackblitz-starters-wqy2bpwo?file=src%2Fmain.ts).

 ![Screenshot showing the carousel UI](docs/screenshot.png)

 ## What to Expect